sarvex/exercism-generic-track/README.md

 # Request a new Exercism language track

+If you wish to request a new track, **you must post in the [Support category on the Exercism Community Forum][forum-support]** to discuss this with the team.

+Before opening the post, it's worth considering:
+- Is it a programming language?
+- Does Exercism already support the language?
+- Has anyone else asked for it?
+- Will you be available to actively build and launch the track?

+## Is it a programming language?

+At Exercism we provide a learning platform for developers who want to practice a programming language or learn a new one.

+If the language is a general purpose programming language, then we'll probably be interested in having the track on Exercism.
+We do not create tracks for tools, libraries, frameworks, or technologies.

 ## Does Exercism already support the language?

 Please [check the list of track repositories][track-repositories] to find both active and inactive tracks.